Using healthy, non-toxic cookware is more critical now than ever before. Why?

-The final healthy non-toxic cookware option – a carbon steel skillet from one of our favorites, Lodge!
+The final healthy non-toxic cookware option – a carbon steel skillet from Lodge, made with 125 years of craftsmanship.

-This non-toxic frying pan resembles the Lodge cast iron skillet mentioned earlier…
+This heavy-duty non-toxic frying pan resembles the Lodge cast iron skillet mentioned earlier.

-- Non-stick thanks to the all-natural seasoning layer – cuts your calorie intake.
+- Non-stick seasoning layer that builds over time and cuts your calorie intake.
 (For seasoning info, revisit cast iron above in the “Healthy Cookware Materials” section).

 - Durable enough to pass to your grandkids and metal utensil-safe – without ruining the surface.
 Decades of meals from one pan.

-- Using carbon steel can add iron to your diet, giving you energy if you’re anemic.
+- Using carbon steel can add iron to your diet, great if you’re anemic.

 - Thinner, lighter, and heats faster than cast iron.
-You save cook-time without sacrificing the delicious, hearty rewards.
-(The downside is slightly less heat-retention.)
+You save cook-time without sacrificing the end result.
+Weighs 4.45lbs (compared to iron’s 8.2lbs).

 - Risk-proof lifetime coverage from a trusted brand.

 Overall, Lodge has mastered tough and healthy cookware options.
-This carbon steel pan will serve your family for years.
+This carbon steel pan can serve your family for years.